 For most people gardening is either a hobby or a profession but there’s no rule that says your backyard garden can’t make you money.
 If it’s something you love and are working hard at anyway selling your garden products can be a great way to bring in extra cash.

-How do you make money, or “para kazanmak” in Swedish, from your garden?
+How do you make money from your garden?
 Did we miss any great ideas?
 Let us know.